maxwellflitton/c-lib-macros/README.md

 # c-lib-macros
-This library contains macros for raw C FFI bindings.
-This will reduce boilerplate code allowing developers to more easily write Rust code that interfaces with C. The C interface can act as an intermediate language between Rust and other programming languages, allowing Rust functions to be called from other languages.
-This will therefore allow Rust libraries to be more easily exposed to other languages.
+A Rust library that simplifies C Foreign Function Interface (FFI) development by providing macros for raw C bindings.
+It automates the generation of safe bindings between Rust and C, reducing boilerplate code and potential safety issues.
+By using C as an intermediate layer, the macros enable Rust code to be more easily integrated with multiple programming languages.

 # Contents
 - `c-lib-macros` is the library for the macros